devdineshw/killercoda-scenarios/WSO2-APIM-3.2.0/WSO2-APIM-3.2.0-SSO/step3.md

 `git clone https://github.com/wso2/samples-is.git`{{execute}}

-2) copy the pom file (this is only in the katacode environment)
+2) copy the pom file (this needs to be done only in this playground environment)

 `cp pom.xml samples-is/`{{execute}}